-- 17. With regard to the first examiners' recommendation as indicated in the Follow-Up Report dated April 2011, while relevant supervisory agencies had been designated for ensuring compliance by their licensees with AML obligations, the FOFTR stipulates that the obligations, prohibitions and offences contained in the FOR apply mutatis mutandis to a financial institution or a listed business, in relation to the financing of terrorism.
+- 24. With regard to the first examiners' recommendation as indicated in the Follow-Up Report dated April 2011, while relevant supervisory agencies had been designated for ensuring compliance by their licensees with AML obligations, the FOFTR stipulates that the obligations, prohibitions and offences contained in the FOR apply mutatis mutandis to a financial institution or a listed business, in relation to the financing of terrorism.
 While the application of mutatis mutandis effectively provides for inclusion of CFT obligations within the responsibility of the supervisory agencies, the authorities should be mindful that the blanket extension of AML obligations, prohibitions and offences to include financing of terrorism could result in inconsistencies which could affect implementation or form the basis for legal challenge.
-The authorities should consider conducting an in-depth review of the relevant statutes to ensure that financing of terrorism obligations, prohibitions and offences as created by the FOFTR are consistent, valid and constitutional. - 18.
+The authorities should consider conducting an in-depth review of the relevant statutes to ensure that financing of terrorism obligations, prohibitions and offences as created by the FOFTR are consistent, valid and constitutional. - 25.
 As part of the implementation of its supervisory regime, the FIU had registered 1,465 listed businesses by end of January 2012.
+Additionally, the FIU has reported an increase of 80 registrants for the period July to December 2012.
 As noted in the follow-up report of May 2012, the FIU had implemented its supervisory regime approving compliance programs submitted by the listed businesses and entities and commenced on-site examinations of listed businesses.
-During the six month period from January to June 2012 the FIU received 22 compliance programs and approved 7.
-During the six month period from July to December 2012, the FIU received 41 additional compliance programs and only approved 2.
-The FIU also carried out 5 onsite visits during the first six months of 2012 and 4 during the last half of the 2012.
-It should be noted that it was indicated in the follow-up report of May 2012 that the FIU's target was to conduct two examinations per month for 2012.
-Given that the number of registered listed businesses as last reported was 1,465, the low number of approved compliance programs and onsite visits demonstrates that the supervision of listed businesses continues to be ineffective.
+During the seven month period from January to July 2013 the FIU received 191 compliance programs and approved 193.
+This is a significant increase from figures of 63 compliance programs received and 9 approved during 2012 as indicated in the last follow-up report.
+The FIU also carried out 17 onsite visits during the first seven months of 2013 a significant improvement over a total of 9 inspections carried out during 2012.
+The on-site inspections have been done on a risk-based approach which targets the large and higher risk institutions in the relevant sectors which has resulted in an improved coverage of these sectors.
+While the increased numbers of examined compliance programs and inspections demonstrate the improved supervisory function of the FIU, the number of registrants which total over 1,500 still poses a challenge for effective supervision of all the FIU's registrants.